-Ferrari confirms there won’t be a contract extension for Sebastian Vettel after the end of 2020 F1 season
+Sebastian Vettel to leave Ferrari at the end of the 2020 F1 season

 After leaving Red Bull, Sebastian Vettel signed two three-year contracts with Ferrari, one in 2014 and the other in 2017.
 This year however is set to be Vettel’s last season with Ferrari in Formula One.
 A joint decision has been made not to extend Sebastian’s current contract beyond 2020.